CIIC-C-T-Polytechnic-of-Leiria/InPainTor/README.md

 **Model Training Process**

-1. T rain SharedEncoder and SegmentorDecoder for accurate segmentation
+1. Train SharedEncoder and SegmentorDecoder for accurate segmentation
 2. Freeze SharedEncoder and and SegmentorDecoder, train GenerativeDecoder.

 <center>